-If you are visiting the Outer Banks, make sure to add a Corolla Wild Horse Tour to your itinerary.
+If you are visiting the Outer Banks, make sure to include a Corolla Wild Horse Tour to your itinerary.
 Picture this: driving on the beach… in the back of a gigantic 4×4 truck… witnessing wild horses in their natural habitat… umm yes please!
 This was a bucket list item that we didn’t even realize should have been on our bucket list.

 About The Wild Horses of Corolla